RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 == Installation ==

-## SETUP
+### SETUP

-The plugin is accessible from the WordPress admin via "Plugins > Add New > Search".
+1. The plugin is accessible from the WordPress admin via "Plugins > Add New > Search".
-Once you have installed the plugin, a Ringier Bus menu will appear.
+2. Once you have installed the plugin, a Ringier Bus menu will appear.
 Please fill in the required fields to set up the plugin.
-In order to get an Event Bus node id, username and password, please contact the bus team via Slack or by email at bus@ringier.co.za to gain access to the Bus admin.
-You will be able add a new node onto the bus and set up your event destinations.
+3. In order to get an Event Bus node id, username and password, please contact the bus team via Slack or by email at bus@ringier.co.za to gain access to the Bus admin.
+You will be able to add a new node onto the bus and set up your event destinations.

 ## LOGS